Climate and Average Weather Year Round in Oak Harbor Washington, United States

 Based on the tourism score, the best time of year to visit Oak Harbor for warm-weather activities is from mid July to late August.

-Climate in Oak Harbor
+Average Temperature in Oak Harbor

 The warm season lasts for 3.0 months, from June 19 to September 19, with an average daily high temperature above 65°F. The hottest month of the year in Oak Harbor is August, with an average high of 70°F and low of 54°F.